 Week 48 – Decluttering toys and games

-As my kids were growing up, we were pretty good at getting rid of toys they no longer played with.
+As my kids were growing up, we did a decent job of getting rid of toys they no longer played with.
 When they were small, I would sell their old toys on our Buy & Sell page at work.
 The girls loved it when I’d take their old toys to work and come home with money for them.

 As the girls got older, we decided to give they money we made from selling their toys to charity.
 We would save the money up donate it to their school’s Terry Fox Run.
 It was an easy way to introduce the girls to the value of giving.

-My daughters are 18 and 21 now, so we don’t have a lot of toys left.
-We do still have a large collection of board games, puzzles and stuffed animals.
+My daughters are young adults now, so we don’t have a lot of toys left.
+We do still have a large collection of board games, puzzles, and stuffed animals.

 This week’s decluttering and organizing tips